paperbound/paperbound.github.io/notes.md

 ## Nature of Article Entries

-Will become finish products that are readable
+Will become finish products that are readable, however they will be living documents incurring change over time.

+## Nature of Canvas Applications

+Visual applications with interesting topics and aesthetics.